Zooz/predator/docs/devguide/docs/tests.md

   return done();
 }
 ```

-In this example we creating a test with 2 JS functions:
+In the example above, we created a test with 2 Javascript functions:

-`logResponse` will log the result received if the statusCode is different from 200.
-The function will be called after each response using the afterResponse command.
+* `logResponse()` will log the result received, if the `statusCode` is different from 200.
+The function will be called after each response using the `afterResponse` command.

-`generateRandomDataGlobal` is a global function that creates global variables that can be used in the scope of the test with the {{ }} syntax.
+* `generateRandomDataGlobal()` is a global function that creates global variables.
+Those variables can be used in the scope of the test by using the `{{ }}` syntax.